mxadams/acm-cicd-demo/README.md

 Try deploying stuff manually and making sure it works.

 Next, generate an API key.
-(TODO: figure out if this can be done without installing their CLI tool)
+You can do this in the web dashboard under the "Tokens" option in the sidebar.

 Add the API key to your secrets in GitHub by going to repo settings -> Actions -> secrets and pasting the key into a secret named `FLY_API_TOKEN`.